Disney villains provide inspiration at New York fashion show

 NEW YORK: No one wants to be a fashion victim, but fashion villains owned the runway on Friday as designers The Blonds served up spicy and spiky styles with a show inspired by Disney's vamps and vixens.

-A giant screen showed clips from the classic Disney films which inspired the dazzling looks in a presentation of fashion-as-theater that held its own against the most lavish Disney spectacle.
+A giant screen showed clips from the classic Disney films which inspired the dazzling looks in a presentation of fashion-as-theatre that held its own against the most lavish Disney spectacle.

 "We always loved the vixen, the femme fatale, and all the villains have these qualities," David Blond told Reuters of the inspiration for the collection he envisioned along with partner Phillipe Blond.